ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-splay-tree.md

 #### Example: Searching in a splay tree

-Consider a search for value 89 in the splay tree of figure @fig:SplayEx (a).
+Consider a search for value 89 in the splay tree of
+@fig:SplayEx (a).
 The splay tree's search operation is identical to searching in a BST.
 However, once the value has been found, it is splayed to the root.
 Three rotations are required in this example.
 The first is a zigzig rotation, whose result is shown in figure (b).
 The second is a zigzag rotation, whose result is shown in figure (c).
-The final step is a single rotation resulting in the tree of Figure (d).
+The final step is a single rotation resulting in the tree of figure (d).
 Notice that the splaying process has made the tree shallower.
 :::